-- 3.2.1 In addition to specific coordination meetings, pre-installation contractor meetings for each element of Work, and other Project meetings for other purposes, the Owner may schedule and conduct a Project Progress Meeting at least once each month with the timing generally coinciding with preparation of payment request and submission of the updated Work Progress Schedule. - 3.2.2 The Contractor shall coordinate with Contractor's subcontractors so that each entity then involved in planning, coordination, or performance of Work will be properly represented at each meeting. - 3.2.2.1 Prior to the monthly Project Progress Meeting, the Contractor shall convene a similar progress meeting with Contractor's subcontractors to review each of the subcontractor's present and future needs including interface requirements, utility outages required, sequences, deliveries, access, Site utilization, temporary facilities and services, hours of work, hazards and risks, housekeeping, change orders, and documentation of information for payment requests in order to be fully prepared to discuss all pertinent issues with the Owner.
-The Contractor shall notify the Owner and Architect/Engineer in advance of such meetings with subcontractors. - 3.2.3 Owner's monthly Project Progress Meetings may include review of Contractor's updated Work Progress Schedule and forecast of operations for the coming period, coordination issues, anticipated utility outages, status of requested change proposals and other cost impact issues, status of the commissioning process, status of the HUB Plan, and other Project issues. - 3.2.4 The Contractor and Architect/Engineer shall provide separate tracking logs for submittals, RFIs, ASIs, and changes in a package for each primary meeting participant.
-On Design-Build contracts, a single set of tracking logs may be utilized if accepted in advance by the Owner. - 3.2.5 The Owner's Project Manager will chair the Project Progress Meetings.
-The Contractor shall be specifically prepared to discuss the following at each Project Progress Meeting: - 3.2.5.1 Work Progress Schedule Update Reports as required in Section 01 32 00 Project Planning and Scheduling. - 3.2.5.2 Status of "action" items from the previous Project Progress Meeting. - 3.2.5.3 Status of buyout on Guaranteed Maximum Price projects.
+- 3.2.1 In addition to specific coordination meetings, pre-installation contractor meetings for each element of Work, and other Job Order meetings for other purposes, Owner may schedule and conduct a periodic Job Order Progress meeting at least once each month with the timing generally coinciding with preparation of payment request and submission of the updated Work Progress Schedule. - 3.2.2 Contractor shall coordinate with Subcontractors so that each entity then involved in planning, coordination, or performance of Work will be properly represented at each meeting. - 3.2.2.1 Prior to each Job Order Progress Meeting, Contractor shall convene a similar progress meeting with Subcontractors to review each of the Subcontractor's present and future needs including interface requirements, utility outages required, sequences, deliveries, access, Job Order Site utilization, temporary facilities and services, hours of work, hazards and risks, housekeeping, pending change orders, and documentation of information for payment requests in order to be fully prepared to discuss all pertinent issues with Owner.
+Contractor shall notify Owner and A/E in advance of such meetings with Subcontractors. - 3.2.3 Contractor and A/E shall provide separate tracking logs for submittals, RFIs, ASIs, and changes in a package for each primary meeting participant. - 3.2.4 The OR will chair the Job Order Progress Meetings.
+Contractor shall be specifically prepared to discuss the following at each Job Order Progress Meeting: - 3.2.4.1 Work Progress Schedule Update Reports as required in Section 01 32 00 Project Planning and Scheduling. - 3.2.4.2 Forecast of operational impacts for the upcoming period.

-- 3.2.5.4 Current status of product submittals and shop drawings, requests for information (RFI), and Architect/Engineer's clarifications (ASI). - 3.2.5.5 Status of Project changes and other items of significance, which could affect progress. - 3.2.5.6 Status of the commissioning process for the Project. - 3.2.6 In addition to the monthly Project Progress Meeting, the Owner may also schedule bimonthly, weekly, or other Project meetings at various stages of the Project as conditions may dictate.
-However, the complete report requirements noted above will apply only to the monthly Project Progress Meetings.
+- 3.2.4.3 Anticipated need for utility outages. - 3.2.4.4 Status of "action" items from the previous Job Order Progress Meeting. - 3.2.4.5 Status of subcontracts and the HUB Plan. - 3.2.4.6 Current status of product submittals and shop drawings, RFIs, and ASIs. - 3.2.4.7 Status of Job Order changes and other items of significance, which could affect progress. - 3.2.4.8 Status of the commissioning process for the Job Order. - 3.2.5 In addition to the Job Order Progress Meeting, Owner may schedule other Job Order meetings at various stages of the Job Order as conditions may dictate.
+However, the complete report requirements noted above will apply only to the Job Order Progress Meetings.